qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

     interaction effect is significant at 1% significance level.

 Two treatment types and four sampling dates give us eight combinations.
-The intercept estimate 0.88 is the mean MWD of control group in April (baseline group).
-From April to June, the mean MWD of control group increase by 0.838mm [0.719mm, 0.956mm] with 95% confidence.
+The estimated intercept 0.88 is the mean MWD of control group in April (baseline group).
+From April to June, the mean MWD of control group increases by 0.838mm [0.719mm, 0.956mm] with 95% confidence.
 This is the most dramatic increase in MWD among the four sampling dates as Figure 4.3 shows.
 Moreover, all the estimates for the main effects of dates are positive.
 It means that MWD always increases as sampling dates change